matthew-andrews/workshop-making-it-work-offline/01-introduction/README.md

 - Discuss why it's inefficient or inelegant and then improve on it.
 - There are exercises at the end of many sections if you finish the core material quickly.

+## What you should get out of today's course

+- A few working prototypes.
+- Access to this GitHub repository.

 ## Group chat

 http://tlk.io/